How to Write a Great Data Science Resume

 - Including the relevant skills you have learned in a Skills section

 - Adding an “Extras” section with relevant activities and training.

-The skills section isn’t optional; for technical positions, this is a necessity.
-Recruiters and hiring managers will most likely do a keyword search as a first step in viewing your resume, so you want to make key terms like “Python” or “Machine learning” are highlighted.
-Only list technical skills or tools here; you do not need to list soft skills like leadership, communication, etc.
+For technical positions, this is a necessity.
+Recruiters and hiring managers will most likely do a keyword search as a first step in viewing your resume, so you want to make sure key terms like “Python” or “Machine learning” are highlighted.
+Only list technical skills or tools here; you do not need to list soft skills like leadership or communication.

-Data Science and Machine Learning Hackathons are a huge plus on your resume as it shows that you have a healthy competitive spirit and you can enhance your skills and knowledge in your field while creating actual content and projects, and these could also be included in the Extras section.
-(Check out sites like Machinehack and Hackerearth if you’re interested in participating in hackathons but haven’t joined any yet.)
+Data science and machine learning hackathons are a huge plus on your resume.
+It shows you have a healthy competitive spirit and you can enhance your skills and knowledge in your field while creating actual content and projects; these can also be in the Extras section.

 Here’s a sample of what the skills and extras sections might look like:

-Once you are finished adding all of the relevant content to your resume, the last major thing to do is a spelling and grammar check.
+Once you’re finished adding all of the relevant content to your resume, the last major thing to do is a spelling and grammar check.
 A huge red flag for recruiters and hiring managers is having grammatical or spelling errors on your resume.

 These can be hard to catch yourself, so have a trusted friend (or a few) do a peer review of your resume and give you feedback.
 They may catch small errors that you missed!

 Remember that because recruiters often get hundreds or thousands of applications for entry-level jobs, they’re often looking for any excuse to weed out candidates.